 Nothing in these Regulations is intended to preempt other applicable Federal, State and/or Local laws and regulations.

 Permitted Locations.
-A wind energy siting and facility that complies with the provisions of this section may be permitted in Commercial, Industrial, and Agricultural Classification districts with an approved Wind Energy Siting and Facility Permit.
+A WECS that complies with the provisions of this section may be permitted in Commercial, Industrial, and RAM Classification districts with an approved WECS Permit.

 Design Standards.